large-scale-gxe-methods/GEM/README.md

      Any column names in the phenotype file naming the covariates for which only main effects should be included for adjustment (do not include with --exposure-names or --int-covar-names).

+--random-slope
+     Column name in the phenotype file that contains random slope.

 --robust
      0 for model-based standard errors and 1 for robust standard errors.
         Default: 0